Best VPN for Canada in 2021

-Smart Rules, as the term suggests, allows users to define or customize aspects of the service like connecting to a VPN server as soon as Windows boots.
+As the term suggests, smart rules allow users to define or customize aspects of the service like connecting to a VPN server as soon as Windows boots.
 Users can also define what applications trigger the VPN to connect when they are fired up.

 Anyone who wants to download or upload files will find this feature very useful.
 Not only is the P2P network fast, but truly anonymous.
-CyberGhost

-The WireGuard protocol feature is unique to CyberGhost, at least in our top 5 lineup.
+The WireGuard protocol feature is unique to CyberGhost, at least in our top 5 lineups.
 However, the protocol is only available to Linux users.
 The protocol uses the security of OpenVPN combined with the speed offered by IKEv2 for the best experience.

-The Kill Switch is a common feature, and CyberGhost’s implementation of it is similar to others in our lineup.
+The Kill Switch is a common feature, and CyberGhost’s implementation is similar to others in our lineup.
 The service will turn off all internet traffic when the VPN is disconnected.

-While it isn’t a rare feature, the fact that CyberGhost is said to make it more stable and easier to use makes it worth mentioning.
+While it isn’t a rare feature, CyberGhost is said to make it more stable and easier to use makes it worth mentioning.
 Furthermore, we were impressed with how well the feature worked on Android and iOS devices.

 CyberGhost is compatible with Tor.
 However, to take advantage of the feature, you need to be connected to a VPN server that supports Tor and then launch the Tor browser.

 Doing this saves users from unsavory and malicious websites that could steal personal information or install ransomware.
-However, the feature isn’t yet available for mobile devices.
+However, the feature isn’t yet available for their mobile VPN version.